dima424658/awgproxy/README.md

 # Note there is no Endpoint defined here.
 ```
 # Health endpoint
-Wireproxy supports exposing a health endpoint for monitoring purposes.
+Awgproxy supports exposing a health endpoint for monitoring purposes.
 The argument `--info/-i` specifies an address and port (e.g. `localhost:9080`), which exposes a HTTP server that provides health status metric of the server.

 Currently two endpoints are implemented: